kryton-me/kryton-me.github.io/2022-05-DirtySearchTool.md

 If you want to get funky and search on two factors i.e. looking for all .txt files where wibble is in the path.

 	grep 'wibble.*txt' searchResults.txt

+Want a text file that lists all the 'BOM' files with csv extensions? i.e. look for 'BOM' in the path and '.csv' at the end.

+	grep 'BOM*.csv' searchResults.txt > listOfBOMs.txt

+Now search those BOMs for a given part i.e. that 271 op-amp:

+	while IFS="" read -r p || [ -n "$p" ] do
+		if grep -q $1 "$p"; then
+			echo "$p"
+		fi
+	done < listOfBOMS.txt

 # Windows considerations
 if you want to do this on windows cygwin would be a good option.
 In which case it's handy to know the local reference to mapped drives on your system: